Mastering C Programming: 50 Essential Questions and Answers on Data Types and Variable

 What is the purpose of the

-data type is used to represent integers with a larger range thanint
+longdata type is used to represent integers with a larger range thanint.

 - The